 Ultimately, excessive perfectionism can be exhausting, pushing us to our limits and leaving us emotionally drained or unable to complete what is needed when it is required.

 Take time to review the article.
 Consider whether your stressed or burned-out client is experiencing the consequences of perfectionism.
-Ask yourself how it would be possible to set more realistic standards and achievable goals with them.
+Check out our article on how to overcome perfectionism, and ask yourself how it would be possible to set more realistic standards and achievable goals with them.
 Having a more balanced outlook and expectations is likely to improve their lives and relationships with others.

 - Antony, M. M., & Swinson, R. P. (2009).
 When perfect isn’t good enough: Strategies for coping with perfectionism.
 New Harbinger.